dcdanko/MD2/README.md

 * [Virus-Host DB](https://www.genome.jp/virushostdb) a database about the relationships between viruses and their hosts.
 * [HaloDom](http://halodom.bio.auth.gr) a database for halophilic organisms.
 * [The Mycology Collections data Portal- MyCoPortal](http://mycoportal.org/portal/index.php) a network of universities, botanical gardens, museums, and agencies that provide taxonomic, environmental, and specimen-based information of Fungi.
-* [BioCyc Database Collection](https://biocyc.org) a collection of Pathway/Genome Databases for Bacteria.
+* [BioCyC Database Collection](https://biocyc.org) a collection of Pathway/Genome Databases for Bacteria.
 * [ISHAM Barcoding Database](http://its.mycologylab.org) a database for human/animal pathogenic fungal species.
 * [FungiDB](https://fungidb.org/fungidb/) an integrated genomic and functional genomic database for Fungi.
 Includes experimental and environmental isolate sequence data.
 * [RefSoil](https://www.nature.com/articles/ismej2016168#Sec6): A soil microbiome database